 The grammar terms and the approach probably differ somewhat from what students learned previously, but the categories are more comprehensive, and the additional terms help clarify the roles of words in sentences rather than confuse things.

 Sentence diagrams are introduced in the third lesson as a tool for analyzing the functions of words.
-Diagrams are then used throughout the course with increasingly complex sentence structures that illustrate the functions of words students are learning.
+Diagrams are then used throughout the course with increasingly complex sentence structures that illustrate the functions students are learning.

 The book has almost 600 pages, and more than 150 of those pages (at the back) serve as an answer key.
 Each of its 12 chapters has several practice exercises and concludes with a Chapter Wrap Up that lists terms to know and the chapter’s key concepts.